-SATISFACTORY ACADEMIC PROGRESS
+SATISFACTORY ACADEMIC PROGRESS (SAP)

-The following describes Stanbridge University's satisfactory academic progress policy.
-The school's SAP policy for Title IV, HEA students is the same as the school's standards for students enrolled in the same educational programs who are not receiving Title IV aid.
+The following describes Stanbridge University's Satisfactory Academic Progress (SAP) policy.
+The university's SAP policy for Title IV, HEA students is the same as the university's standards for students enrolled in the same educational programs who are not receiving Title IV aid.